mamuz/PhpDependencyAnalysis/README.md

 ./vendor/bin/phpda analyze /path/to/myconfig.yml
 ```

-After that open report file, which is declared as `target` in the configuration, with your prefered tool.
+After that open created report file with your prefered tool.
+Report file is located where you declared `target` in the configuration,

 ## [Wiki](https://github.com/mamuz/PhpDependencyAnalysis/wiki)